Zephelion/web-app-from-scratch-2223/README.md

   console.log(data);
 }
 ```
 Next I decided to append the data to the Html.
 I created a displayArt function to do that.
+I emptied the list container and used the forEach functionality to loop over each painting and insert them into the Html by using innerHTML.
+See code below.
 ```
 const displayArt = (paintings) => {
     container.innerHTML = "";